 Summer weight sleeping bag

-Volunteers are accommodated in a modern apartment above the volunteer programme’s main office and headquarters in Buenos Aires.
+Volunteers are accommodated with the volunteer coordinator and other families in Buenos Aires.

 Good usual city amenities can be found on your door step.

 Think London or New York moved to South America – that’s Buenos Aires!

 Lillie is also the community project manager so you will not be better placed for an in depth knowledge of the programme.

 Lillie started the programme from scratch nearly 10 years ago following a passion to provide the children in the roughest neighbourhoods with a safe place to play games, make friends and celebrate a birthday party.
 Lillie started by offering large group parties for the poorest children to experience a big party and the programme has grown from there.